varnerlab/CellFreeModelGenerationKit/docs/src/generated_files.md

 ## Generated files
-`CellFreeModelGenerationKit.jl` generates the following files for a `Static` problem:
+`CellFreeModelGenerationKit.jl` generates the following files for a `Static` FBA problem:

 Filename | Description
 --- | ---